thorchain/thorchain-ios/README.md

     }
 }
 ```

+### Safety
+**Memory Safety**: Thorchain framework will hold a strong reference to itself for the duration of network requests or until they timeout (10 seconds).
+If your local reference to Thorchain goes out of scope, the request will continue and call the completion handler then deallocate.
+**Thread Safety**: Thorchain framework functions are all non-blocking and should be called from the Main Thread.
+Your completion handlers will be called on the Main Thread.

 ### Decimals
 Thorchain (the network and this framework) uses 1e8 decimals internally for all assets.
 This means for a *1.0 ETH* transaction, you would interact with the ThorchainFramework with `AssetAmount(1.0)` or `BaseAmount(100_000_000)` (*not* 1e18).
 When the framework outputs an AssetAmount for you to perform in a live blockchain transaction, you should use the correct number of decimals the real chain requires (e.g. 1e18 for ETH) for your real world transaction.